Julius Nyerere: Economic crises and war with Uganda: 1971–1979

 In the early 1970s, Nyerere's government accelerated the "villagization" process.
 They hoped that doing so would improve agricultural productivity, allowing the country to export more and thus funding the development of light industry so that Tanzania would be able to produce more consumer goods and rely less on imports.
 Increasingly, farmers who refused to join the communal villages were regarded as opponents of TANU.
 Police began to round up farmers and forced them to move into the villages.
 13 million people were eventually registered to 7000 villages.
 As a result, rural production was severely disrupted.
 According to a 1978 government survey, none of the villages had achieved the official targets for agricultural productivity.
 Many villages were left reliant on famine relief.
 In contrast to the government's intentions, food imports rose dramatically and inflation accelerated.
 Overall import levels tripled during the 1970s, while exports only doubled.
 The entire process also damaged Nyerere's reputation with the rural population.

 The villagization process had greater success in ensuring wider public access to social services.
 Nyerere's government pursued the rapid expansion of healthcare.
 During the 1970s, the number of health centres more than doubled, reaching 239, while the number of rural dispensaries nearby doubled, reaching 2,600.
 Education was also expanded, and by 1978 80% of Tanzania's children were in school.
-By 1980, Tanzania was one of the few African countries that had almost totally eliminated illiteracy.
+By 1980, Tanzania was one of the few African countries that had almost eliminated illiteracy.
 Throughout the 1970s, bribery and embezzlement also became increasingly common in Tanzania; a parliamentary enquiry found that government losses from theft and corruption rose from 10 million shillings in 1975 to nearly 70 million shillings in 1977.

 In early 1971, the National Assembly passed a measure authorising the nationalisation of all commercial buildings, apartments, and houses worth more than 100,000 Tanzanian shillings unless the owner resided in them.
 This measure was designed to stop the real estate profiteering that had grown across much of post-independence Africa.
 The measure further depleted the wealth of the Tanzanian Asian community, which had invested much in property accumulation; in ensuing months, nearly 15,000 Asians left the country.
 Various media outlets began complaining increasingly of "kulaks" and "parasites", fuelling racial tensions around Asian shopkeepers.
 Many Roman Catholics were angered when the government nationalised Catholic schools and made them non-denominational.